shahrukhalam/LayoutAnchor/README.md

 This is just a Helper Framework for easy auto-layout using Anchors.

 ## Features:
 ✅ Uses Anchor in place of old school NSLayoutConstraint

 ✅ Unit Tested

+**Semantic:** Let's You focus on your beautiful App idea, not the math behind Auto Layout Constraints

+**Powerful:** Create multiple constraints with a single line of code

+**Type Safe:** Takes care of Matching Anchors

+**Expressive, Clear & Easy to use:** As easy as day-to-day English conversation

 ## How to use: